betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 #### `failsafe_throttle`

-Throttle level used wile in Stage 2 Landing mode.
+Throttle level used wile in Stage 2 Landing Mode.
 Specify a value that causes the aircraft to descend at about 1M/sec (relatively slowly).

 :::warning
 Default is set to 1000 which means throttle off, and will cause the quad to descend very rapidly